"A charming read on airline economics, written by someone with a close affinity to the sector." – Steve Bernard, Aerospace

 15. Aircraft manufacturing

-Volodymyr Bilotkach is Senior Lecturer in Economics at Newcastle University Business School.
-He previously taught at the University of California, Irvine.
+Volodymyr Bilotkach is an Associate Professor at the Singapore Institute of Technology.
 He is Associate Editor of the Journal of Air Transport Management and serves on the Editorial Board of Research in Transportation Economics.
 He has published extensively on airline economics, including airline alliances and mergers, airport regulation and the distribution of airline tickets, and has advised the European Commission on policy issues in the aviation sector.